SimranSapkota1/powerbi_visualization-Saguni-and-Simran/README.md

 # powerbi_visualization-Saguni-and-Simran
 This project includes the dashboard overview of revenue model and sales order throughout the Quarter of the year 2019.
+The power bi Project is Created by Saguni Thapa Magar and Simran Sapkota as a pair project.

 Power Bi Desktop Interpretation